grabanton/lighter/README.md

 # Instalation
-Clone this repository, and add path to it in houdini.env file.
-HOUDINI_PATH = "path to cloned repo/lighter;&"
+Clone this repository, and add path to it in houdini.env file.\n HOUDINI_PATH = "path to cloned repo/lighter;&"

 # Image viewer